arkency/posts/posts/2017-01-26-fluent-interfaces-in-ruby-ecosystem.md

 ```

 I think that's how fluent interfaces evolve over time.
 They get better names,
-better chains, more out of the box, good defaults and dedicated names.
+better chains, more out of the box, good defaults, and dedicated names.

 After all you could write in Rspec `receive(:method).exactly(1).times` but it is
 much easier to understand `receive(:method).once`.

 ## Read more

+* If you enjoyed this article you will also enjoy our [Rails and/or React.js books](/products).
+Especially
+  [Fearless Refactoring: Rails controllers](http://rails-refactoring.com/) which helps you maintain
+  pretty, small and readable controllers.
 * https://www.martinfowler.com/bliki/FluentInterface.html
 * http://jeffkreeftmeijer.com/2011/method-chaining-and-lazy-evaluation-in-ruby/